 Kevin Wong

-Differential phenotypic responses to new environments can be correlated to gene expression patterns.
+Differential phenotypic responses to new environments can correlate with gene expression variation.
 However, isolating true molecular responses to rapid environmental change poses many challenges, as biological pathways between the genome, transcriptome, metabalome, and phenome are complex and indirect.
 Additionally, experimental designs play a large role in identifying different types of plasticity and its relation to gene expression.
-The three studies discussed in the summary have similar approaches in relating phenotypic plasticity to transcriptomics, however their experimental designs allow them to answer different questions.
-This summay will outline their: (1) experimental designs and objectives, (2) their approaches to trancriptomics, and (3) how the visualizations reflect their goals and results.
+The three studies discussed have similar approaches in relating phenotypic plasticity to transcriptomics, however their experimental designs allow them to answer different questions.
+This summary outlines their: (1) experimental designs and objectives, (2) their approaches to trancriptomics, and (3) how the visualizations reflect their goals and results.

 Experimental Design and Objectives:

 Bernal et al. 2018 (BE) focused on assessing the transcriptional responses of Acanthochromis polyacanthus to various scenarios of transgenerational warming and related it to physiological plasticity.
 Wild populations of A. polyacanthus were bred in the lab and their offspring (F1) were reared in either ambient, +1.5°C, or +3.0°C temperatures.
 The F2 generations from the ambient F1 parents were subjected to acute exposures of all three temperature treatments, and +3.0°C during the developmental stages.
-The F2 generation from the +1.5°C were exposed to the same +1.5°C or +3.0°C temperatures, while the F2 generation from the +3.0°C F1 parents were only exposed to +3.0°C. The physiological traits monitored in this experiment were: standard length, hepatosomatic index, and routine and maximum oxygen consumption.
+The F2 generation from the +1.5°C were exposed to the same +1.5°C or +3.0°C temperatures, while the F2 generation from the +3.0°C F1 parents were only exposed to +3.0°C. The physiological traits monitored in this experiment were: standard length, hepatosomatic index, and maximum oxygen consumption.
 To assess differences in gene expression, tissue biopsies were taken from the liver of F2 individuals and RNA was extracted.
-Experimental factors such as tissue sampling only the liver would emphasize results related to metabolism, potentially missing other key factors relating to transgenerational plasticity in other organisms.
+Experimental factors such as sampling only the liver would emphasize results related to metabolism, potentially missing other key factors relating to transgenerational plasticity.
 Additionally, including natural selection factors by having unequal potential breeding pairs in F1 treatments could select for one or two strong genotypes that may not represent the whole population experiencing those conditions.
 Only 5 individuals were sampled from each treatment group, potentially leading to sampling bias error when not account for sex ratios or parental lineages.

-The objective of the experiment in Lohman et al. 2017 (LO) was to determine if changes in gene expression patterns in lake and stream Gastroerosteus aculeatus could lead to phenotypic plasticity when transplanted to a new environment.
+The objective of the experiment in Lohman et al. 2017 (LO) was to determine if changes in gene expression in lake and stream Gastroerosteus aculeatus could lead to phenotypic plasticity when transplanted to a new environment.
 An 8-week reciprocal transplant cage experiment was used on 240 G. aculeatus individuals from lake and stream environments.
 Wild individuals were also collected at the end of the experiment to control for cage effects.
 Tissues from the head kidneys were biopsied for trancriptomic analyses.
-Caveats in this experimental design is that they assume that all fish originating from the same environmental had the same experiences during development, which could be untrue.
+Caveats in this experimental design is that they assume that all fish originating from the same environment had the same experiences during development, which could be untrue.
 Additionally, they only tested for rapid plasiticity within the same generation, with no inferences about reproduction and fitness.

 Walworth et al. 2016 (WA) used the cyanobacterium Trichodesmium reared under low and high CO2 conditions for 4.5 years to determine the physiological and transcriptomic patterns to a two-week reciprocal transplant.
 Growth rate and N2 fixation were the phenotypic traits used as proxies for fitness.
 Biological triplicates were sampled and used for RNA analyses.
 Due to the short life span of this model organism, WA were able to identify pathways for adaptation in a 4.5 year experiment.
 However, to understand how plasticity could shape evolution in this system, the authors should have taken multiple time points during the rearing and reciprocal transplant experiment to showcase the timeline of plasticity.